kalda-co/kalda/docs/blog-post-creation.md

 description: "This article answers the questions: Why do you have to be LGBTQIA+?; Is Kalda for everyone?; Why isn't Kalda for everyone?; Why do you need to be invited to Kalda?; What if I don't have friends who are LGBTQIA+?; What if I am not out?; What if I need Kalda but have no one to invite me?",
 date: "2021-02-04",
 image: "images/questionmark.jpg"
+alt: "A photograph of a sign in the style of a circus sign, shaped like a questionmark outline, lit with incandescent lightbulbs inside the shape"
 }

 ---